-What medical services are available on campus?
+Are there medical services on campus?

-The University Health Center is located across from the Stamp Student Union and is generally open during regular business hours Monday through Friday.
-In case of a medical emergency, call 911 from any campus phone or 301/405-3333 from a cell phone.
-For non-life threatening health concerns when the University Health Center is closed, call the After Hours NurseLine at 301/314-9386.
-Other options include the following local hospitals:
+The University Health Center is located across from Stamp Student Union and is open during regular business hours Monday through Friday.
+In case of a medical emergency, call 911 from any campus phone or 301.405.3333.
+For non-life-threatening health concerns when the University Health Center is closed, call the After-Hours Nurse Line at 301.314.9386.
+Other options include local hospitals:

 |Washington Adventist Hospital|